-THE OFFERING Class A common stock offered by us 24,000,000 shares Class A common stock to be outstanding after this offering 24,000,000 shares Class B common stock to be outstanding after this offering 265,834,665 shares Total Class A common stock and Class B common stock to be outstanding after this offering 289,834,665 shares Option to purchase additional shares of Class A common stock offered by us 3,600,000 shares Use of proceeds We estimate that our net proceeds from the sale of our Class A common stock that we are offering will be approximately \$566.0 million (or approximately \$651.5 million if the underwriters' option to purchase additional shares of our Class A common stock from us is exercised in full), assuming an initial public offering price of \$25.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+THE OFFERING Class A common stock offered by us 24,000,000 shares Class A common stock to be outstanding after this offering 24,000,000 shares Class B common stock to be outstanding after this offering 265,834,665 shares Total Class A common stock and Class B common stock to be outstanding after this offering 289,834,665 shares Option to purchase additional shares of Class A common stock offered by us 3,600,000 shares Use of proceeds We estimate that our net proceeds from the sale of our Class A common stock that we are offering will be approximately \$611.6 million (or approximately \$703.9 million if the underwriters' option to purchase additional shares of our Class A common stock from us is exercised in full), based on the initial public offering price of \$27.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses.
 The principal purposes of this offering are to increase our capitalization and financial flexibility, and create a public market for our Class A common stock.
 As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering.
 However, we currently intend to use the net proceeds we receive from this offering for general corporate purposes, including working capital, operating expenses and capital expenditures.
 We may also use a portion of the net proceeds to acquire complementary businesses, products, services or technologies.
 However, we do not have agreements or commitments to enter into any acquisitions at this time.
 See the section titled "Use of Proceeds" for additional information.
 Voting rights We will have two classes of common stock: Class A common stock and Class B common stock.
 Class A common stock is entitled to one vote per share and Class B common stock is entitled to ten votes per share.
 Holders of Class A common stock and Class B common stock will generally vote together as a single class, unless otherwise required by law or our amended and restated certificate of incorporation that will be in effect immediately prior to the completion of this offering.
 The holders of our outstanding Class B common stock will hold approximately 99% of the voting power of our outstanding shares following this offering and will have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of our directors and the approval of any change in control transaction.
 See the sections titled "Principal Stockholders" and "Description of Capital Stock" for additional information.